The health benefits of making smoothies

 My favorite smoothie recipe has a variety of fruits combined with leafy greens, but this recipe can be modified by adding a variety of super-foods to give it more of a nutritional kick.

-- 1 cup of leafy greens.
-Leafy greens are some of the most nutrient dense foods that you can eat.
-Look for spinach, Swiss chard, kale, arugula, bok choy, watercress, and dandelion just to name a few.
-Read an article on nutrient density.
+- Leafy greens are some of the most nutrient dense foods that you can eat.
+You can use leafy greens such as spinach, Swiss chard, kale, arugula, bok choy, watercress, and dandelion greens just to name a few.

-- Add enough liquid such as filtered water, almond milk, coconut water, coconut milk, etc to give your smoothie the desired texture.
+- Add enough liquid such as filtered water, unsweetened almond, milk coconut milk,or coconut water, filtered water, etc to give your smoothie the desired texture.

 - Blend until smooth